Mindset Network

-Mindset Network, simply known as Mindset, is an African educational technology and media NGO nonprofit organization and a digital satellite television free-to air channel launched in 2003.
+Liberty Learn, formerly known as Mindset Network, is an African educational technology and media NGO nonprofit organization and a digital satellite television free-to air channel launched in 2003.
 Working across Africa.
 It was launched to educate and improve health in South Africa, uplift and empower communities with various Educational and Health initiatives and interventions.
 The organisation works with Government, international donors and blue-chip corporations to deliver sustainable and practical change to the developmental challenges that communities face.
 It develops, sources, distributes and uses digital content.
 Its multimedia content is distributed via broadcast television, IP based satellite datacast, the web, distributable media (hard drives, DVDs and CDs) and mobile networks.
 From 1 April 2020, MultiChoice launched a second channel Mindset Pop (Pop Primary) in South Africa and across Africa catering to Grade 4–9 with a lineup of programming for Grade R-3.
 As of 10 December 2020, the pop up channel will come to an end and no longer be available on its platform, but remained its original Mindset channel.

+In June 2023, it was announced that the channel will rebrand into Liberty Learn which is a joint venture with Liberty.